Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Sit on one of the benches in Battery Park for unobstructed views of the Statue of Liberty and New York Harbor.

-It's a great place to take a break from the hustle and bustle of the streets of the Big Apple and relax and watch the ships pass by on the Hudson River.
+It's a great place to take a break away from the hustle and bustle of the Big Apple streets and relax while watching the ships pass by on the Hudson River.

 In addition, in the distance you can see several places of interest such as Governor's Island, the Verrazano Bridge, Ellis Island and Brooklyn, among others.